 “Yes, Kyle.
 Marc asked me to call and let you know we’d love to participate with you tomorrow.
 Where and when can we meet you?”

-Laughing at his reaction, she replies, "Kyle, Marc and I've done this for years.
-I'm very comfortable with firearms and usually hit my target."
+Laughing at his reaction she replies, “Kyle, Marc and I’ve done this for years.
+I’m very comfortable with firearms, and I usually hit my target.”

 “Good!
 Maybe, with your help, we can get more women involved with the sport.”